 - Ideal article length is 500 to 1000 words.

 Please keep a copy of your manuscripts.
 Sometimes they can be lost in the mail.

-- If your manuscript is published, you will receive a complimentary copy of the magazine.
-Additional copies are available at current rate for back issues while supplies last.
+If your manuscript is published, you will receive, along with your payment, a complimentary copy of the magazine.
+Additional copies may be ordered at current back issue rate while supplies last.

 When you submit a manuscript to Nature Friend, it is understood that it is an original piece and not something written (or partly written) by another.
 It is also understood that it has not been previously printed or copyrighted by another publisher.
 If you are submitting something that was not your original composition, or has been used before, please make it plain on the title page.

 Materials used by Nature Friend will automatically be copyrighted as a part of the magazine.

 We wish to emphasize that the author alone is responsible for plagiarism (the use of someone else’s writing sent under your own name without the real author’s permission), and that Nature Friend is not liable for unknowingly using writings that were not original.
 Please be sure that all materials gleaned from reference books and other works are collected and totally rewritten.
 If any direct quotations are used, give all pertinent information about the source (book, author, publisher, copyrights, etc.) and enclose their permission for its use.

 A natural phenomenon shown in pictures with detailed captions.

 - 1st rights, with right to reprint in our publications, .08 per edited word